You are here: YMAC > YMAC Meetings + Events > Yule River

 At their request, in April 2024 YMAC organised independently facilitated preliminary workshops that took place in Newman, Karratha, Roebourne and Port Hedland to ensure that community, government and industry can move forward together in making the Call to Action a reality.

-A report on these Workshops has been prepared by Independent Facilitator Mandy Gadsdon and finalised by the Call to Action Working Group.
-It is intended to provide information on key discussions that arose at the workshops held in Newman, Karratha, Roebourne and Port Hedland in April 2024.
+A report on these Workshops was prepared by Independent Facilitator Mandy Gadsdon and finalised by the Call to Action Working Group.
+It provides information on key discussions that arose at the workshops held in Newman, Karratha, Roebourne and Port Hedland in April 2024.
 The report includes additional considerations and suggested priorities that were presented to community for consideration at the 2024 On-Country Bush Meeting at Yule River on 24 and 25 July.

 A DRAFT ‘snapshot’ summary report has been produced for people wanting a version that includes information from both the 2023 Call to Action and the April workshop report.
 This report summarises the Calls to Action, highlights priorities requiring a government response, and includes images to show the intent of the Call to Action.